-h) that Article 22 ensures that the limits contained therein provide adequate protection to GSO systems without placing undue constraints and promoting maximum spectrum efficiency on any of the systems and services sharing the bands in considering a);

-i) that this conference modified Article 22 to include single-entry and aggregate permissible time allowances for degradation in terms of C/N of GSO FSS networks in the bands in considering a);
+h) that this conference modified Article 22 to include single-entry and aggregate permissible time allowances for degradation in terms of C/N of GSO FSS networks in the bands in considering a);

-j) that, the aggregate epfd levels from multiple non-geostationary FSS systems will be directly related to the actual number of systems sharing a frequency band based on the single-entry operational use of each system;
+i) that, the aggregate epfd levels from multiple non-geostationary FSS systems will be directly related to the actual number of systems sharing a frequency band based on the single-entry operational use of each system;

-k) that the aggregate interference caused by all co-frequency non-GSO FSS systems into these bands into GSO FSS systems should not exceed the aggregate limits given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology] recommends 3;
+j) that the aggregate interference caused by all co-frequency non-GSO FSS systems into these bands into GSO FSS systems should not exceed the aggregate limits given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology] recommends 3;

 recognizing

-a) that non-geostationary FSS systems are likely to need to implement interference mitigation techniques to mutually share frequencies;
+that non-geostationary FSS systems are likely to need to implement interference mitigation techniques, such as orbital avoidance angles, Earth station site diversity, and GSO arc avoidance, to mutually share frequencies and to protect GSO FSS networks;

-b) that the coordination provision of No. 9.12 applies to non-geostationary FSS networks or systems in the frequency bands in considering a);

 noting

-that Recommendation ITU-R S.[50/40 GHz FSS sharing] contains the methodology to calculate the single-entry and aggregate protection limits and the methodology for determining conformity to these limits to protect the GSO;
+that Recommendation ITU-R S.[50/40 GHz FSS sharing] contains the methodology for determining conformity to the single-entry and aggregate limits to protect the GSO networks;

 that Recommendation ITU-R S.1503 provides recommendations on how to compute the EPFD from a non-GSO system into victim earth stations and satellites;

+that administrations may use their own software in conjunction with any approved ITU-R software tools for the calculation and verification of the aggregate limits given in Recommendation ITU-R S.[50/40 GHz sharing], noting that the aggregation of all systems can be performed from these results without a specialized software tool.
+They are invited to provide the Radiocommunication Bureau and all participants to the Consultation meetings with access to their software;

-that Recommendation ITU-R S.[50/40 GHz FSS Reference Links] contains GSO satellite system characteristics to be considered in frequency sharing analyses;
+that Recommendation ITU-R S.[50/40 GHz FSS Reference Links] contains GSO satellite system characteristics to be considered in frequency sharing analyses within the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz and 50.4-51.4 GHz;

 resolves

-1 that to achieve the objectives of considerings i), administrations operating or planning to operate non-geostationary FSS systems in the frequency bands referred to in considering a) above, shall, in collaboration, take all necessary steps, including, if necessary, by means of appropriate modifications to their systems or networks, to ensure that the aggregate interference into geostationary FSS satellite networks caused by such systems operating co-frequency in these frequency bands does not cause exceedance of the aggregate limits given in Recommendation ITU-R S.[50/40GHz sharing]
+1 that administrations operating or planning to operate non-geostationary FSS systems in the frequency bands referred to in considering a) above, shall, in collaboration, take all necessary steps, including, if necessary, by means of appropriate modifications to their systems or networks, to ensure that the aggregate interference into geostationary FSS and BSS satellite networks caused by such systems operating co-frequency in these frequency bands does not exceed the aggregate protection limits as determined pursuant to No. 22.5M of the Radio Regulations;

-2 that, in the event that the aggregate interference levels are exceeded, administrations operating non-geostationary FSS systems in these frequency bands shall expeditiously take all necessary measures to reduce the aggregate epfd levels;

-3 that to carry the obligations in resolves 1 and 2 above, administrations operating or planning to operate non-geostationary FSS systems will need to agree cooperatively through regular consultation discussions to ensure that operations of non-GSO networks do not exceed the aggregate level of protection for geostationary FSS satellite networks;
+2 that to carry the obligations in resolves 1 above, administrations operating or planning to operate non-geostationary FSS systems shall agree cooperatively through regular consultation discussions to ensure that operations of all non-GSO networks do not exceed the aggregate level of protection for geostationary satellite networks;

-4 that to carry out the calculation of resolves 3, administrations shall take into account the GSO FSS satellite characteristics listed in Recommendation ITU-R S.[50/40 GHz Reference Links] when applying the methodology contained in Recommendation ITU-R S.[50/40 GHz sharing methdology] and the epfd calculation procedures given in Recommendation ITU-R S.1503;
+4 that to carry out the calculation of resolves 2, administrations shall take into account the GSO satellite characteristics listed in Recommendation ITU-R S.[50/40 GHz Reference Links] when applying the methodology contained in Recommendation ITU-R S.[50/40 GHz sharing methdology] and the epfd results calculated by a epfd validation software;

-5 that administrations, in carrying out their obligations under resolves 1 and 2 above, shall take into account only those non-geostationary FSS systems with frequency assignments in the frequency bands referred to in considering a) above that have met the criteria listed in Annex 2 to this Resolution through appropriate information provided to consultation discussions referred to in resolves 3;
+5 that administrations, in carrying out their obligations under resolves 1, shall take into account only those non-geostationary FSS systems with frequency assignments in the frequency bands referred to in considering a) above that have met the criteria listed in Annex 2 to this Resolution through appropriate information provided to consultation discussions referred to in resolves 2;